 The larger area the Wakashio sank is verified by the visible coastline on the horizon of Image 1.
-The smaller area marked by the circle not only matches with the shadows, the direction of the wind, the heading of the vessels and the absence of visible coastline on imagery, but it also matches with the AIS tracks and the narrative of the tracks as a whole.
+The smaller area marked by the circle not only matches with the shadows, the direction of the wind, the heading of the vessels and the absence of visible coastline on imagery, but it also fits the AIS tracks and the narrative of the tracks as a whole.

 Now that 15:00 is the suspected time the Wakashio submerged, it should also be noted that something very similar to ‘1500’ is heard through radio communications on the video’s audio track just after the wreck disappears from the sea surface.

-While we cannot say with certainty that the Wakashio wreckage lies on the bottom of the sea at the suspected position, if anyone asks me to look for the Wakashio on the seafloor, I know where I’m going to look first.
+While we cannot say with certainty that the Wakashio wreckage lies on the bottom of the sea at the suspected position, if anyone asks me to look for the Wakashio on the seafloor, I know where to look first.

 With thanks to Patricia Beekelaar.